-ChemHAT, the Chemical Hazard and Alternatives Toolbox, is a new internet database designed to offer up easy to use information that we can use to protect ourselves, our families and our co-workers against the harm that chemicals can cause.
+ChemHAT, the Chemical Hazard and Alternatives Toolbox, is an internet database designed to offer up easy to use information that we can use to protect ourselves, our families and our co-workers against the harm that chemicals can cause.

 ChemHAT is based on the simple idea that when we know how a chemical can hurt us we can take protective action.
 There are solutions at the bottom of the hierarchy of controls.
 Sometimes that action is using the chemical wearing gloves or with extra ventilation.
 ChemHAT was designed to let us ask and answer a different question.
 Instead of what engineering controls and personal protective equipment do I need to lower the levels of exposure to a “safe” level, ChemHAT is being designed to answer the question, “Is there a way to get this job done without using dangerous chemicals?
 We know from stories of substitution and elimination that already exist, that the answer can be yes.